 KHUBA GROUP is a family concern which was established by

 LATE SHRI GURAPPA D. KHUBA in the year 1890 as major trading house for food grains, pulses, steel, etc. The traditional business was expanded and continued by his son LATE SHRI BASAWANAPPA G. KHUBA.
-There after his son Late SHRI SOMANATHAPPA B. KHUBA ventured into mining and Industrial production to manufacture catalysts and established two productions beginning with the first unit being established in the name of Korvi Fuller Earth Processing Industry ESTD 1956, there after a second unit in the of Korvi Activated Earth year 1989.
+There after his son Late SHRI SOMANATHAPPA B. KHUBA ventured into mining and Industrial production to manufacture catalysts beginning with the first unit being established in the name of Korvi Fuller Earth Processing Industry ESTD 1956, there after a second unit in the of Korvi Activated Earth year 1989.

 Now at the fourth generation, myself, Rajendra S. Khuba has got the mantle to take this legacy further & established a 100% EOU unit for new generation catalyst in the name of Korvi Activate Minerals in the year 2002.